 Boulevard Saint-Germain can be accessed via the Assemblée Nationale or Solférino metro stations.
 In addition, the Motte-Picquet–Grenelle, École Militaire and Champ de Mars-Tour Eiffel stations are all useful for exploring the area directly encompassing the Eiffel Tower.

 BEST PLACES TO STAY IN PARIS IN EIFFEL

-10. Batignolles, Épinettes and Plaine-Monceau, less touristy areas
+10. Batignolles, Épinettes and Plaine-Monceau, where to stay in Paris in less touristy areas

 Nestled in the 17th arrondissement of Paris, Batignolles offers the enjoyment of a little village in a big city.

 Come on a Saturday to experience the neighborhood’s market day!
 The Batignolles farmer’s market takes over a portion of Boulevard des Batignolles each Saturday morning with stalls filled with wares and organic produce.